Hemorrhoids High Fiber Diet

 Hemorrhoids High Fiber Diet – Fluids

-Staying hydrated will aid in making your stool softer and easier to let through.
-The amount of water you should take relies upon your activity level, age, and gender.
+Staying hydrated will make your stool softer and easier to pass.
+The amount of water you should consume depends on your activity level, age, and gender.

-So makes sure you take water most of the time.
-If you need a bit more flavor, add berries or lemon slices to your water.
+So make sure you take water most of the time.
+Add berries or lemon slices to your water if you need more flavor.

 You can occasionally take other liquids with small amounts of sugar, such as clear low-sodium broths and mild or unsweetened teas.